 Hopkins, a wealthy merchant and philanthropist, was born on his family's tobacco plantation, Whitehall, in Anne Arundel County, Maryland.
 The second of eleven children, he was given his maternal great-grandmother’s family name, Johns.
 His parents were members of the Society of Friends (Quakers).
-In 1807, when Hopkins was twelve years old, his father freed the slaves on his plantation in accordance with a decision of the meeting of the Society of Friends.
-In consequence, the children were required to assume more of the work of the plantation.
 When Hopkins was seventeen, his parents, who recognized his business aptitude, sent him to Baltimore to live and work with his uncle Gerard Hopkins in the wholesale grocery business.

 After leaving his uncle's employ, Hopkins first partnered with Benjamin Moore, a fellow Quaker, but the partnership dissolved because Hopkins preferred to save profits for other ventures instead of reinvesting in the grocery business.
 He then went into business with three of his brothers and established Hopkins and Brothers Wholesalers in 1819.
 The firm sold provisions, including a whiskey called Hopkins’ Best, throughout the South.
 When he had accumulated sufficient capital, Hopkins began lending money to others, and before long he moved into banking.
 In time, Hopkins became the leading financier in Baltimore.
 He was also a canny investor.
 His purchase of stock in the fledgling Baltimore and Ohio Railroad (B&O) came to be the base of his great wealth.
 He became director of the B&O in 1847 and chairman of its finance committee in 1855.
 He was also president of Merchants' Bank and director of a several other institutions.
 He twice used his own money to bail the B&O out of debt, in 1857 and 1873, but also lent money to Baltimore City during financial crises.